Plus 15 Implementation Study

 We want to gather comprehensive feedback to inform updates to the Access Design Standards Guide, ensuring it meets the needs of all users.

-We appreciate and acknowledge that we live, work, and play on the ancestral and traditional territories of the Blackfoot confederacy, made up of the Siksika, Piikani, Amskaapipiikani and Kainai First Nations; the Îethka Nakoda Wîcastabi First Nations, comprised of the Chiniki, Bearspaw, and Goodstoney First Nations; and the Tsuut’ina First Nation.
-The City of Calgary is also homeland to the historic Northwest Métis and to the Otipemisiwak Métis Government, Métis Nation Battle River Territory (Nose Hill Métis District 5 and Elbow Métis District 6).
-We acknowledge all Indigenous people who have made Calgary their home.
+In the spirit of truth and reconciliation, The City of Calgary acknowledges that we live, work, and play on the ancestral and traditional territory of the Blackfoot Confederacy, made up of the Siksika, Piikani, and Kainai First Nations; the Îethka Nakoda Wîcastabi First Nations, comprised of the Chiniki, Bearspaw, and Goodstoney First Nations; and the Tsuut’ina First Nation.
+The city of Calgary is also homeland to the Métis Nation Battle River Territory – Nose Hill Métis Region 5 & Elbow River District 6.
+I acknowledge and give gratitude to the many First Nations, Métis, and Inuit who live here and call Calgary home.

 You see the results of decisions made by The City of Calgary every day.
 Get involved and provide your input on City projects and programs.
 Together we can build a better city.